1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Sudden, sharp pain in the upper abdomen that may radiate to your back
+• Sharp pain in the upper abdomen that may extend out and back to the back.

 • Nausea or vomiting